Add New Item

 - Biddable item types - these are used to auction items to the highest bidder.

-- These properties are only used with "Biddable" item types.
+- These properties are mostly used with "Biddable" items (What Are Biddable Items?).

-- This property is edited from the Images and Links tab after item creation.
+- This property can be edited from the Images and Links tab after item creation.

-When Adding A New Item changing the item Type will dynamically change the Property Sections that are available to be used based on the item type selected.
+When Adding A New Item, changing the item Type will dynamically change the Property Sections available to be used based on the item type selected.

 The Property Section labels above are clickable!